Xerbo/furaffinity-dl/README.md

 Coreutils, bash and wget are the only dependencies.

 furaffinity-dl was tested only on Linux.
 It should also work on Mac and BSDs.
-Windows users can probably get it to work via Cygwin or Microsoft's "BASH on Windows", but running a virtual machine with Linux might be simpler.
+Windows users can probably get it to work via Cygwin or Microsoft's "BASH on Windows".

 ## Usage
  `furaffinity-dl section/username`